LPavlovicCCT/capstone/README.md

     Apply Overrides: It applies environment-specific values from the /enviroments/production/values.yaml file.

     Auto-Sync: When a new commit is pushed to main, Argo CD automatically syncs the changes, applying the new configuration to the cluster and creating a zero-downtime rolling update.

+# Kubernetes and Helm Setup Instructions

+The application can be deployed manually to any Kubernetes cluster using the provided Helm chart.
+The following instructions detail the setup for a local k3d cluster.
+Prerequisites

+    A running Kubernetes cluster (k3d).

+    kubectl configured to connect to the cluster.

+    Helm CLI installed.

+# 1. Set Up a Local Cluster (k3d)

+If you don't have a local cluster, you can create one quickly with k3d.

+## Install k3d (if you don't have it)
+brew install k3d

+## Create a new cluster
+k3d cluster create mycluster

+# 2. Deploy PostgreSQL Database

+The application requires a PostgreSQL database.
+The easiest way to deploy one is using the Bitnami Helm chart.

+## Create a values.yaml file including the following:

+    auth:
+        database: "books"
+        password: "books"
+        username: "books"

+Then execute the install command for Helm:

+    $ helm install books-database oci://registry-1.docker.io/bitnamicharts/postgresql -f ./values.yaml

+Wait for the books-database-postgresql-0 pod to be in the Running state before proceeding.

+# 3. Create Image Pull Secret

+To allow Kubernetes to pull your private image from the GitHub Container Registry (ghcr.io), you must create a secret.

+    Create a GitHub Personal Access Token (PAT) with the read:packages scope.

+    Create the Kubernetes secret using your PAT:

+    kubectl create secret docker-registry ghcr-secret \
+      --docker-server=ghcr.io \
+      --docker-username=<YOUR_GITHUB_USERNAME_LOWERCASE> \
+      --docker-password=<YOUR_PERSONAL_ACCESS_TOKEN>

+# 4. Deploy the Application

+With the database and secret in place, you can now install the application's Helm chart.

+## From the root of the project directory
+    helm install book-catalog ./book-catalog-chart

+# 5. Access the Application

+Once the book-catalog-... pod is READY 1/1, you can access the API from your local machine.

+    Access in browser or with curl:
+    Open http://localhost:8080/api/health/ in your browser.